Acquiring and Merchant Acquiring Services 01 1

 Acquiring operations

-2. The merchant’s website redirects the buyer to a secure payment gateway – a separate website with a special interface for entering card data.
+With internet acquiring, the very process of payment is somehow different: it presupposes the following steps.
+The buyer forms an order on the seller’s website and clicks the “Pay” button.
+The merchant’s website redirects the buyer to a secure payment gateway – a separate website with a special interface for entering card data.

 When the proceeds are credited.
 The bank sets the deadline for crediting the proceeds.
 The fastest is the next day, including weekends.
 Usually the money is credited in 1-3 working days.